Home Made Bread

 8. Spray the top of the dough lightly with cooking oil spray.
 Spray a sheet of plastic wrap and cover the dough loosely with wrap (greased side down facing dough).

-10. If the dough rise was successful, bake in a preheated 375 degree oven until top is golden brown (about 30 minutes but watch closely)
+10. If the dough rise was successful, discard plastic wrap and bake dough in a preheated 375 degree oven until top is golden brown (about 30 minutes but watch closely)

 11. Remove bread from the oven and allow to cool 5 minutes (still in the loaf pan).
 Remove bread from the loaf pan and place on a cake cooling rack (see note #3 below).